shuoros/car-vs-truck-classification/README.md

 /data/test/truck

 The original dataset include **393** car images and **396** truck images.
-Since one of the car images was broken, it was removed before the process and the car images were reduced to **392**, then 80% of each were selected for trainset and the rest 20% for testset.
+Since one of the car images was broken, it has been removed before the process and the car images were reduced to **392**, then 80% of each were selected for trainset and the rest 20% for testset.

 **Attention**, the image in this path of original dataset  `/datasets/Datasets/car/181535.jpg` is broken!